Jscherbe/webpack-mixin/README.md

 This is optional but to take advantage of transpiling, polyfills for old browsers and autoprefixer for CSS properties you need to tell these plugins what your needs are.
 I recommend using a separate config files versus embedding these settings in your `package.json`.
 It makes it more portable and also clearer for other developers.
 The mixin does not install core-js, so that you can install what you need and link it in your Babel configuration.
 Basic steps below, just examples:

-1. [Install core-js](https://www.npmjs.com/package/core-js), this will work with Babel to provide Javascript polyfills for older browsers based on what you use in your project.
+1. [Install core-js](https://www.npmjs.com/package/core-js) and [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime), these will work with Babel to provide Javascript polyfills for older browsers based on what you use in your project.
+Note you need to make sure and configure babel to work with version of core-js you installed.
+You also need to choose how babel handles adding the polyfills (see 'useBuiltIns') in example below for quick explanation.
 2. [Configure Babel](https://babeljs.io/docs/en/configuration) -  Add a `babel.config.js` file to your project, example below, make sure to specify your core-js version
 3. [Configure Browserlist](https://github.com/browserslist/browserslist) - This is used by Autoprefixer and Babel to understand what browsers you support.
 The plugins will then add the necessary transpiling and vendor prefixes as needed.
 Add a `.browserslistrc` file to your project.
 Example below